1800 United States census

-The United States census of 1800 was the second census conducted in the United States.
+The 1800 United States census was the second census conducted in the United States.
 It was conducted on August 4, 1800.
-It showed that 5,308,483 people were living in the United States, of whom 893,602 were enslaved.
+It showed that 5,308,483 people were living in the United States, of whom 893,602 were slaves.
 The 1800 census included the new District of Columbia.
 The census for the following states were lost: Georgia, Kentucky, New Jersey, Tennessee, and Virginia.

+In comparison to the 1790 census, the 1800 census gathered additional information.
+The census was published in December 1801 and cost $66,109.04.

 Census questions

 The 1800 census asks the following information in columns, left to right:

 This census is one of the several for which some of the original data are no longer available.
 Original census returns for Georgia, Kentucky, Mississippi, New Jersey, Tennessee, and Virginia were lost over the years.

 Data availability

 No microdata from the 1800 population census are available, but aggregate data for small areas, together with compatible cartographic boundary files, can be downloaded from the National Historical Geographic Information System.